beingPro007/zombiefile/README.md

+# This Project is under developement contributions needed

 # Zombie File 🧟🧟🧟

 A ***P2P file-sharing*** web application that lets you send files from one device to another without relying on an external source—except for the signaling server, which is only used at the start.